hellotext/hellotext.js/README.md

 - Track events happening on your site to [Hellotext](https://www.hellotext.com) in real-time.
 - Use Hellotext Forms to dynamically collect data from your customers based on your specific business requirements.
 - Use Hellotext Webchat to interact with your customers in real-time.
+- Use Hellotext Popups to collect customer information from dashboard-built popups.

 ## Installation